I. For independent novelists

-Law and business publishers
+III.
+For law and business publishers

 I am a qualified solicitor and spent some years in private practice in the litigation department of a large firm of Edinburgh solicitors, so I can follow a brief and am comfortable with legalese.
 I offer the following services to law publishers: